Matthew632/NC-Knews/README.md

 ## Getting Started

-To run the API and its tests locally firstly git clone this directory.
+To run the API and its tests locally first git clone this directory.

 Secondly, create a 'knexfile.js' file in the root directory.
 Mac users should be to omit their PSQL username and password but be sure to include these if you are a Linux user, as below: